microsoft/playwright/docs/src/test-api/class-testproject.md

 ## property: TestProject.snapshotDir
 - type: <[string]>

-The base directory relative to [`property: TestConfig.testDir`] for snapshot files created with `toMatchSnapshot`.
+The base directory, relative to the config file, for snapshot files created with `toMatchSnapshot`.
 Defaults `.`.

 The directory for each test can be accessed by [`property: TestInfo.snapshotDir`] and [`method: TestInfo.snapshotPath`].

-This path with serve as the base directory for each test file snapshot directory.
+This path will serve as the base directory for each test file snapshot directory.
 Setting `snapshotDir` to `'snapshots'`, the [`property: TestInfo.snapshotDir`] would resolve to `snapshots/a.spec.js-snapshots`.

 ## property: TestProject.outputDir
 - type: <[string]>